appwrite/appwrite/CONTRIBUTING.md

 ## Where to Start?

+Pull requests are great, but there are many other areas where you can help Appwrite.

 ### Blogging & Speaking

 Blogging, speaking about, or creating tutorials about one of Appwrite’s many features.
-Mention @appwrite_io on Twitter and/or email team [at] appwrite [dot] io so we can give pointers and tips and help you spread the word by promoting your content on the different Appwrite communication channels.
+Mention [@appwrite_io](https://twitter.com/appwrite_io) on Twitter and/or email team [at] appwrite [dot] io so we can give pointers and tips and help you spread the word by promoting your content on the different Appwrite communication channels.
 Please add your blog posts and videos of talks to our [Awesome Appwrite]() repo on GitHub.

 ### Presenting at Meetups